thaliproject/thali/presenceprotocolforopportunisticsynching.md

 But I have to admit my limits.
 I found hacking through the Bouncy Castle code really painful.
 Docs and examples are few and far between and out of date.
 I found one [test file](https://github.com/bcgit/bc-java/blob/master/prov/src/test/java/org/bouncycastle/jce/provider/test/ECIESTest.java) and one [mail thread](http://bouncy-castle.1462172.n4.nabble.com/ECC-with-ECIES-Encrypt-Decrypt-Questions-td4656750.html) that even discuss ECIES.
 Not much else.

 So my current thinking is basically that ECIES is not a standard, it's not supported in the same way in different environments, the Bouncy Castle implementation is tricky and the AES-GCM approach seems to work well using widely available crypto primitives.
 So my plan is to bring both ECIES and AES-GCM to the crypto gurus at work and let them tell me what they think I should do.

+## Hot List
+Exy = Timestamp + (HMAC-SHA256(Sxy, Timestamp))+

+The obvious problem being that you have to generate a HMAC for every entry in the address book and see if any match.
+So with a large address book that is just not going to work.
+But in most cases Dunbar's number saves us.
+Most people don't regularly work with more than a tiny number of people and pretty much can't work with more than 150 or so people meaningfully.
+So this means that most folks can have a "hot list" of frequently used addresses and if someone knows they are on someone else's hot list then they can just use that list.
+This is an optimization but it's a powerful one.